Economy of Croatia: Up to the 20th century

+Croatia's economic development (light green) in 1947 as part of Socialist Yugoslavia.

 Throughout the 1950s, the Socialist Republic of Croatia experienced rapid urbanization.
 In 1965, its national economy decentralized which spurred growth of several sectors including a prosperous tourist industry.
 Following its northern neighbor, the Socialist Republic of Slovenia, Croatia had the second-highest GDP-per-capita from 1953 to 1989.
 It generated 41% higher GDP-per-capita than the Yugoslav average.
 Croatia generated 28.5% of Yugoslav GDP or $37.05billion in 1990.
 Croatia and Slovenia accounted for nearly half of the total Yugoslav GDP and reflected a significantly higher standard of living.
 In the mid-1960s, Yugoslavia lifted emigration restrictions and the number of emigrants increased rapidly.
 In 1971, nearly 224,722 workers from Croatia were employed abroad, mostly in West Germany.
 Foreign remittances contributed $2 billion annually to the Croatian economy by 1990.
-Profits gained through this industry were used to develop poor regions in other parts of former Yugoslavia, leading to Croatia contributing much more to the federal Yugoslav economy than it gained in return.
 This, coupled with austerity programs and hyperinflation in the 1980s, led to discontent in both Croatia and Slovenia which eventually fueled its independence movement.